K-1 and Form 8082 Consultation

 We understand how it is easy to assume that "no one understands that stuff" and how it seemingly may feel that it is full speed ahead, anything goes.
 However, this is an attitude that can be one that leads many practitioners and CPAs and their clients down the wrong road fast.
 This is because many operating and partnership agreements are driven by references to the tax law, applicable treasury regulations, thereby incorporating these complex tax laws and rules into the agreements reached by the parties.
 Courts will be quick to hold the parties to what was agreed upon, and not hesitate, when it feels it needs the assistance, to reach out to experts who may then advise as to these complex regulations and rules, when incorporated into everyday agreements.
 This is, as was evident in the Wolgin case, and many others, the only thing a court can do, in attempting to effectuate the parties' stated intent in addressing any dispute.

 Thus, practitioners and their clients must be wary of those who suggest that it just doesn't matter, or that the IRS, much less anyone else on this planet, really understands partnership tax provisions like those under the 704(b) regulations.
 That may be missing the point, when practitioners have already drafted the agreement to mandate, by incorporation by reference, that the capital accounts be maintained in accordance with the rules set forth in the regulations.
 That then means that the issue has become an issue of state law.
 Thus, partners or members on the receiving end of a reporting (e.g., K-1) that does not accurately reflect the maintenance of capital accounts arguably cannot sit back and accept the same, or do nothing, even as to valuations of, or the proper keeping of the capital accounts on a "book" basis under these situations.
-Instead, they will find it prudent to get on top of the issue immediately, and bring forth these matters as soon as possible, first, to the attention of the CPA, and the Company, to make sure they are aware of the issue or concern, and then, if the issue is not resolved, to their satisfaction, fully consider whether it is prudent (or required) that he/she/it file inconsistently, contrary to the K-1 they have received (and in doing so, whether that means that they must file IRS Form 8082, or other bring forth applicable notice of inconsistent treatment, and match that with the separate filing of an indentification statement, if required to protect the unidentified partners or indirect partners otherwise needing to comply with TEFRA).
+Instead, they will find it prudent to get on top of the issue immediately, and bring forth these matters as soon as possible, first, to the attention of the CPA, and the Company, to make sure they are aware of the issue or concern, and then, if the issue is not resolved, to their satisfaction, fully consider whether it is prudent (or required) that he/she/it file inconsistently, contrary to the K-1 they have received.

-At the Tufts Law Firm, Mr. Tufts is sensitive to the extraordinarly complex issues and practical concerns that arise when disputes arise, and how dispute resolution techniques, if permitted, or otherwise how to address these issues, with proper adherence to the additional requirements under TEFRA, using IRS Form 8082.
-If advice or consultation is needed with respect to these issues, please do not hesistate to contact us
+At the Tufts Law Firm, Mr. Tufts is sensitive to the extraordinarly complex issues and practical concerns that arise when disputes arise, and how dispute resolution techniques, if permitted, or otherwise how to address these issues, with proper adherence to the applicable audit procedures, the Federal tax laws, and underlying agreements.
+If advice or consultation is needed with respect to these issues, please do not hesistate to contact us.